RickyJiao/react-use-data/README.md

 # react-use-data

 React use data is an local store hook to share data across components.
-Redux is an centeral store, normally you only have one store for all entities data.
+Redux is an centeral store, normally there is only one store to represent entities data.
 It's suitable for large application.
-Sometimes, we don't really want the centeral large store.
-Rather, we want individual small store for different entities.
-That's why we have **react-use-data**, individual small store based on hooks.
+For some application, we don't really need large centeral store.
+Rather than, we prefer small individual store for different entities.
+That's why we created **react-use-data**, individual small store based on react hooks.

 ## Installation